lanleft/lanleft.github.io/_posts/blog/2021-03-25-elliptic-curve-cryptography.md

 ## **The Goal**

 In this post, I explain how I apply ECC algorithm on secure transmission channel from echo server to client.
 I used *Elliptic Curve Diffie-Hellman* (**ECDH**) key exchange to generate keys for *Advanced Encryption Standard* (**AES**).
-That key used to encrypt the data exchanged between the client and the server.\
+That key used to encrypt the data exchanged between the client and the server

 In addition,  use of  *Elliptic Curve Digital Signature Algorithm* (**ECDSA**) as a authentication mechanism.